A Straightforward Guide for Modern Merchants

 - Target high-quality retail candidates

-- Drill down on company culture
+- Tighten up your company culture

 - Create an interview process that reflects the role